ghamadi/react-nimble-store/README.md

 }))
 ```

-### Variations of `useStore`
+## Variations of `useStore`
-The `useStore` hook allows you to access part or all of the state in your store, _and_ listen to changes in the selected state to trigger a component re-render.
+The `useStore` hook allows you to access part or all of the state in your store, and subscribe to changes in the selected state to trigger a component re-render.

 There are three ways in which you can use `useStore`